-We support the development of sustainable communities around the globe by helping reduce risk, sharing our knowledge, and
+We are proud to support sustainable communities around the globe by helping businesses and society at large reduce risk, sharing

-Helping Reduce Risk As risk management professionals, we play an essential role in helping individuals and companies identify, understand and
+As risk management professionals, we play an essential role in helping people and companies identify, understand and mitigate

 Chubb also supports risk reduction efforts through sponsorships and memberships in groups such as the Insurance Institute

-for Highway Safety, American Society of Safety Engineers and National Fire Protection Association.
-Such efforts have helped
+for Highway Safety, American Society of Safety Engineers, the National Fire Protection Association and others.
+Such efforts

-to assure that communities everywhere benefit from safer cars, child restraints, sprinkler systems and the prevention of workplace
+have helped to assure that communities everywhere benefit from safer cars, child restraints, sprinkler systems and the prevention

-around the world are involved in numerous philanthropic and volunteer initiatives at the regional and corporate levels.
+Our employees around the world are involved in numerous philanthropic and volunteer initiatives at the regional and corporate

-Chubb executives and managers serve on the boards of prestigious charitable and philanthropic organizations.
+Chubb executives and managers also serve on the boards of prestigious charitable and philanthropic organizations.
 For example,

 Chubb senior executives serve on the national and all four regional division boards of the Insurance Industry Charitable Foundation.